-A national scheme for Automatic Mutual Recognition (AMR) was established by the Federal Government on 1 July 2021 and commenced in Tasmania on 22 December 2021, joining New South Wales, Victoria, the Australian Capital Territory and the Northern Territory as the participating jursdictions at that point.
+An Australian scheme for Automatic Mutual Recognition (AMR) was established by the Federal Government on 1 July 2021 and commenced in Tasmania on 22 December 2021, with New South Wales, Victoria, South Australia, the Australian Capital Territory, Western Australia and the Northern Territory also now participating.

 The AMR scheme builds on existing mutual recognition arrangements and streamlines the process for registered individuals who wish to temporarily work in another jurisdiction.
-Under AMR a person is automatically deeemed to be registered in the second jurisdiction for undertaking activities that they are licensed or certified for in their home jurisdiction provided certain pre-conditions are met.
+Under AMR it is possible for a person to be automatically deeemed registered in the second jurisdiction for undertaking activities that they are licensed or certified for in their home jurisdiction, provided certain pre-conditions are met.

 Information and instructions on the pre-conditions applying to land surveyors from other participating jurisdictions wishing to practise as a registered land surveyor in Tasmania is available on on the NRE Tas website here

 AMR is not available to registered land surveyors from Queensland and New Zealand, who must use the mutual recognition process and apply for substantive registration.

 General Information about AMR in Tasmania is available from the web site of the Tasmanian Department of Treasury and Finance and federally from the Department of Employment Relations.